(logistical details at bottom of page)

 March 9, 2013

 Mineral hunting (pyrite, mariposite, quartz crystals and more) highlight this trip which will explore the southern Mother Lode between Mariposa and Jamestown.
 Other sights include ghost towns, old mines, ancient lava flows, and the California State Mineral Exhibition.
 (Fee $5.00)

 Geology of Yosemite Valley:

 April 13, 2013

 One of the world's most famous works of nature, Yosemite Valley is a perfect locale for understanding the work of glaciers, streams, landslides, and the processes producing granite.
 Stops include the lower Merced River valley, Bridalveil Falls, Yosemite Falls and Inspiration Point, and if possible, a look at flood and landslide damage.
 (Fee: $6.00)

 Each of these field trips is a separate course for academic credit.
 To enroll, register as you would any other class.
 If the course is full, you will need an add card from the instructor.
 When you apply, a per-credit fee is charged, but the trip fee (if applicable) is charged in the MJC Business Office.
 You are expected to take notes and complete a worksheet for each field trip you attend.

 For these day trips, bring a sack lunch, canteen (or small ice chest), notebook, and coat or rain protection if the weather threatens.
 Rock hammers and cameras are optional.
 Transportation is provided by the school (private vehicles are not allowed on trips).
-Each of the two day trips will meet in front of Science 127 at 7:30 AM.
+Each of the two day trips will meet on the north side of the Science Community Center at 7:30 AM.
 We generally expect to return about 7:30 PM.